sean-dataseers/employee-management-portal/backend/README.md

 > **Note:** JWT tokens expire after 1 hour.
 If the app appears broken after a break, log out and log back in to get a fresh token.

-//Also Disclaimer: If you want to permenently delete an or all employee(s) from the database (no reason to do so in the setup but for later on),
-//you must do that directly through SQL or the terminal with the command "DELETE FROM employees;" and to reset the employee ID values (so your new employees
-//wont be counting off the deleted ones): "ALTER TABLE employees AUTO_INCREMENT = 1;"
+Also Disclaimer: If you want to permenently delete an or all employee(s) from the database (no reason to do so in the setup but for later on), you must do that directly through SQL or the terminal with the command "DELETE FROM employees;" and to reset the employee ID values (so your new employees wont be counting off the deleted ones): "ALTER TABLE employees AUTO_INCREMENT = 1;"

 ---